jkroso/result/Readme.md

   I just realized this takes a bit more explaining than I originally thought.
 I've probably not done a very good job of it either so please let me know where you get lost if you do so I can fix my explanation.
 I promise its worth learning.
 Oh and speaking of promises if this sounds a lot like a promise implementation thats because it is :). haha same concept but hopefully less nonsense.

+## Examples

+### async programming

+  the ultimate conclusion of this concept is actually right back where we started. i.e composing procedures by plonking them next to each other. [see](//github.com/jkroso/when/blob/master/examples/decorate.js) though in real usage it is pretty common to manipulate Results explicitly using `then` and `read`.

 ## TODO:

   create a completely unoptimized version for learners to read.